-The quality and availability of healthcare in Kenya vary tremendously, depending on location, choice of hospital and need for treatment.
+The quality and availability of healthcare in Kenya vary tremendously, depending on location, hospital, and treatment required.
 In general, expats find healthcare throughout Kenya to be below European standards.
 We advise foreigners to look at private healthcare options and to look into the speciality areas of each hospital, as these are usually better than public facilities.

 As is the case elsewhere in the world, private healthcare in Kenya is considerably more expensive than the country's public healthcare.
 Most expats are willing to pay a higher price in exchange for better quality healthcare with shorter waiting times.

 Public healthcare in Kenya

 There are several different types and levels of public medical facilities in Kenya, all of which work on a system of escalating referrals, depending on the problem.

 For those not on private healthcare, government-run dispensaries are the first port of call.
 KEMSA (Kenya Medical Supplies Authority) is the state-run organisation that supplies most of the medical equipment and medication to these dispensaries.
 These facilities are run and managed by nurses and provide the most basic outpatient services for simple illnesses such as the colds and flu, skin conditions and the initial treatment of malaria.